plesk/centos2alma/README.md

 Do not use the script if any of the following is true:
 - **You are running an OS other than CentOS 7.9**.
 The script was not tested on other Red Hat Enterprise Linux 7-based distributions.
 The conversion process may have unexpected results if started on a server not running CentOS 7.9.
 So we add checks to avoid any actions on such kinds of servers.
 - **Plesk version is 18.0.42 or earier**.
 The script only supports Plesk 18.0.43 and later.
-- **The Ruby extension is installed**.
-Ruby applications (such as radmine) could be broken after the conversion.
-### Limitations
-- PHP 7.1 and earlier are not supported in AlmaLinux 8, and will not receive any updates after the conversion.
+- **PHP 7.1 and earlier are not supported** in AlmaLinux 8, and will not receive any updates after the conversion.
 These PHP versions are deprecated and may have security vulnerabilities.
-We strongly recommend using the latest PHP versions.
+So we force to remove this versions before the conversion.

 ## Requirements
 - Plesk 18.0.43 or later.